Young girl lays her head on her father's shoulder he carries her in field of flags

 Hidden Heroes Scholarship

-The Hidden Heroes Scholarship awards funding to the eligible caregivers of disabled veterans to help them pursue their higher education at participating institutions.
+The Hidden Heroes Scholarship awards funding to the caregivers of disabled veterans to help them pursue their higher education.
 The funding can be used towards tuition, fees, books, and assist with credit transfers.
 To be eligible, caregivers must be enrolled in the Program of Comprehensive Assistance for Family Caregivers (PCAFC) and provide care to a veteran who has a 100% service-related disability.
 Recipients must also be a resident of the State of Ohio and not be in default on any federal student loans.

 War Orphan and Severely Disabled Veterans’ Scholarship

-This scholarship awards tuition assistance to the children of deceased or severely disabled Ohio veterans who served in the armed forces during a period of declared war or conflict.
-A recipient must be an Ohio resident and enrolled in full-time undergraduate study to pursue an associate or bachelor's degree at an eligible Ohio college or university.
-Applicants must be between the ages of 16 and 25 to apply.
-Applications are due in the month of May.
+This scholarship awards tuition assistance to the children of deceased or severely disabled Ohio veterans who served during a period of declared war or conflict.
+A recipient must be an Ohio resident and enrolled in full-time undergraduate study for an associate or bachelor's degree at an Ohio school.
+Applicants must be between 16 and 25 to apply.

 Ohio Safety Officers Memorial College Fund